bmschmidt/rubberstamp/README.md

 # Code of Conduct

-See the above section.
-Follow the Wax project code of conduct.
+Follow the Wax Tasks [code of conduct](https://github.com/minicomp/wax_tasks/blob/main/CODE_OF_CONDUCT.md) Also, see the section above.
+If you find the above to be "abusive, harassing, or otherwise unacceptable behavior", I guess I'll evaluate your pull request on the merits...